krimple/android-otel-demo-app-to-devrel-demo/README.md

 This is very much a work in progress.
 See the `OtelDemoApplication.kt` for a quick and dirty example of how to get the agent initialized.

+## Failure scenarios

+* Use the special TAU currency- that's TauridCoin -  (👽) (which doesn't exist, and will fail the currency check
+## AI Wrote the stuff below... be wary until I edit it...
 ## Features

 The OpenTelemetry Android Demo App currently supports the following features: